Shannon Knee

 Dr. Ngai Yin Yip

-Dr. Ngai Yin Yip is a co-founder and CTO of Cetos Water, and is the inventor of the TSSE technology who continues to push the technology forward.
+Dr. Ngai Yin Yip is the inventor of the TSSE technology who continues to push the technology forward at Cetos.

 Dr. Ngai Yin Yip received his Ph.D., M.S., and M.Ph. in Chemical and Environmental Engineering from Yale University, and B.Eng. in Civil and Environmental Engineering (Minor in Business Administration) from Nanyang Technological University, Singapore.
 He joined Columbia University in 2015 as an Assistant Professor in the Department of Earth and Environmental Engineering.